pavangajjala/vaultscan-action/README.md

 **Developed by [Pavan Gajjala](https://github.com/pavangajjala)** Unauthorized removal of attribution is a license violation.

+---

+## 🤝 Community Contributions

+This is a community edition.
+Contributions, suggestions, and improvements are welcome!

 **📣 Report misuse or unauthorized rebranding [GitHub issues](https://github.com/pavangajjala/vaultscan-action/issues)**